 English Language Requirements

-If English is not your first language (or you haven’t studied in an English-medium institution recently), UK universities will require proof of English proficiency.
+If English is not your first language or you have not studied in an English-medium institution recently, UK universities will usually require proof of English proficiency.
 This is a crucial requirement for international students, as you must be able to follow lectures, write papers, and participate in discussions in English.
-The most common tests accepted by UK institutions are:
+Requirements vary by university, course, and visa situation, so always check the official course page.
+The most common tests accepted by UK institutions include:

 Bachelor’s Degree Application Process